 Jobs in financial analysis or personal financial advising are among the employment options available to graduates of financial management bachelor's degree programs.
 They may also pursue jobs as securities, commodities and financial services sales agents, though registration and licensure through the Financial Industry Regulation Authority is necessary for a career in this field.

 The BLS reported favorable employment prospects for all of these careers.
-Financial analysts and personal financial advisors could see job opportunities increase 12% and 30%, respectively, over the 2014-2024 decade.
-A 10% job growth was forecast for securities, commodities and financial services sales agents over the same period.
+Financial analysts and personal financial advisors could see job opportunities increase by 6% and 7%, respectively, over the 2018-2028 decade.
+A 4% job growth was forecast for securities, commodities and financial services sales agents over the same period.

 Graduates of global finance certificate programs can also pursue jobs as financial analysts, personal financial advisors or securities, commodities and financial services sales agents.
 If they have sufficient work experience, they might also find employment as financial managers.
-While only a 7% employment growth was forecast for these professionals over the 2014-2024 decade, they earned mean salaries of $134,330 as of May 2015, according to the BLS.
+While a 16% employment growth was forecast for these professionals over the 2018-2028 decade, they earned mean salaries of $146,830 as of May 2018, according to the BLS.

 Career options for students who complete global finance master's degree programs are the same as for those who earn a bachelor's degree or graduate certificate.
 However, holding an advanced degree could qualify professionals in this field for advanced positions or help them get a leg up over applicants who only hold a bachelor's degree.

 Students who complete financial management bachelor's degree programs could pursue graduate training in any number of fields.
 These include certificates and master's degree programs in accounting, business administration and finance, all of which are available online.
 Graduates of global finance certificate programs can pursue an MBA.
 These degrees are readily available online, often at the same schools offering certificate programs.